• Home

 From Pain to Purpose

-"I created Using Athletics to Cope in honor of my brother—a gifted athlete who never had the positive role model he needed.
-Despite his potential, he struggled with school, fell in with the wrong crowd, and was charged as an adult at just 17.
-He passed away in a house fire in 2018, never reaching his full potential.
-As I processed his life, I realized what he lacked: someone he could trust to guide him.
-That’s what I want to give other youth—especially those in low-income communities.
-Through mentorship and movement, we help young people build confidence, manage emotions, and find purpose.
-This isn’t just a program—it’s a promise that no child should face life’s challenges alone."
+“I created Using Athletics to Cope in honor of my brother—a gifted athlete who never had the positive role model he needed.
+Despite his potential, he struggled in school, fell in with the wrong crowd, and was charged as an adult at just 17.
+In 2018, he passed away in a house fire before ever reaching his full potential.

 Every Child Deserves a Chance at Greatness